-I'm a lifelong learner living in Denver, Colorado.
+I'm a lifelong learner living in Austin, Texas.
 Writing and literature are my passion and expertise although I'm always willing to dip a toe whenever possible.
 I've been told I'm an affable and approachable tutor and person.
 I believe in catering my approach to each student's learning style.
 There's no 'wrong' way to learn!

 I received my Bachelor's degree in Creative Writing at Metropolitan State University Denver in 2015.
 I first started tutoring in high school by participating in an after school reading program for elementary students and continued into college.
 At MSU Denver I held two official tutoring positions through the First Year Success Program's Supplemental Instruction and the federally funded program TRiO Student Success Services.
 Although I've tutored in multiple subjects my passion lies with writing.
 When I'm not writing or reading I enjoy walks with my dog Tenshi, baking and the occasional craft (I minored in Studio Art so I fancy myself an amateur artist).

 My Interest include studio art, screenwriting, poetry, baking and dogs.

 Elementary School Reading